mishraJi

 Now flip the scenario.
 A corporate laptop gets compromised.
 The malware is smart enough to exfiltrate data over HTTPS — maybe to a cloud storage endpoint, maybe to a C2 server disguised as a legitimate service.
 Again, without TLS inspection, Gateway sees encrypted traffic going to what looks like a normal HTTPS destination.
 It can’t inspect the payload, can’t scan for sensitive data patterns, can’t flag the exfiltration.
 The data is gone.

 Both problems — accidental and malicious — have the same root cause.
 Encrypted traffic is opaque to your security stack unless you break it open and look inside.
 TLS inspection gives you that visibility.
 And once you have it, you can layer on DLP to catch the SSNs before they leave, or scan for malware signatures in file uploads.
-Without it, you’re just watching encrypted blobs fly past and hoping for the best.

 Prerequisites